robertpitt/Current-Server-Statistics/README.md

 ## Custom package
-At `packages/serverstats` is a custom package, All this packages does it run a function every `1000ms`, gets the cpuInfo and avgLoad from the machine and inserts it into a mongo collection `server_stats`.
+At `packages/serverstats` is a custom package, All this packages does it run a function every `1000ms`, gets the cpuInfo and avgLoad using NodeJS `os` module from the machine and inserts it into a mongo collection `server_stats`.

 `server_stats` collection is available as a global variable, (although I think the best way would be to just export the collection variable itself).